vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 CMD: Show truth tables in from [link](https://philosophy.lander.edu/logic/conjunct.html).
      Then allow students to predict the outcome of each cell.

+EXERCISE

+SAY: Beyond arithmetic on values a useful operation is comparison of values.
+You can read comparison
+     expressions as questions.
+For example you can read the expression, `3 < 5` as "Is 3 less than 5?"
-SAY: The outcome of a comparison operation is a Boolean value.
-These operations can be read
-     as questions: Is `5` less than `10`?
-"Yes", or `True`.
+     The outcome of a comparison operation is a Boolean value. `True` is a "Yes" answer, and "False" is a "No" answer.
+You can ask questions like, "Are these values the same?", "Are these values different?", "Is this value less than this other value?", or "Is this value equal to or larger than this other value?"

-CMD: Complete the exercises
+EXERCISE

 SAY: Now you've done some programming.
 And your computer has done some computing.
 You've earned a break.
      I'll start again in 10 minutes.
 If you have questions during the break, Tuur and I will be here.
      If at any point you feel lost or left behind please tell Tuur or myself either in the public chat or by private message.
 We have a lot to cover and many (if not all) of the concepts we talk about will be new to you.
 There is no shame in asking for help.
-Unfortunately we're not all in a room together so we cannot see if you are struggling or not.
+Because we're not all in a room together we cannot see if you are struggling or not.

-**10:30** Break
+**10:40** Break

-**10:40** Variables.
+**10:50** Variables.

 SAY: Now that we're familiar with some of the building blocks of programming.
 Variables provide us
-     a way to start gluing them together into larger parts.
+     a way to start gluing these building blocks together into larger parts.
      You can think of a variable as a box for a value, and that box has a name, e.g. _mySequence_.
      You put something into the box using the special _assignment operator_ that Python has kindly provided for us.
 You can get that value back out simply by evaluating the box.